microsoft/DesktopBridgeToUWP-Samples/README.md

 - Visual Studio 2015
 - [Windows Software Development Kit (SDK) for Windows 10] (https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)

-## Contributions

-We are not currently accepting new samples from the public, but check back here as we evolve our contribution model.

 ## Feedback

 - Ask a question or request a feature on [User Voice] (https://wpdev.uservoice.com/forums/110705-universal-windows-platform/category/161895-desktop-bridge-centennial)